colbylwilliams/az-bake/README.md

 #### `--gallery -r`

 Name or ID of a Azure Compute Gallery.
-You can configure the default using `az configure -d bake-gallery=<id>`.
+You can configure the default using `az configure --defaults bake-gallery=<id>`.

 #### `--location -l`

 Location.
 Values from: `az account list-locations`.
-You can configure the default location using `az configure -d location=<location>`.
+You can configure the default location using `az configure --defaults location=<location>`.

 #### `--principal --principal-id`